 Before Brian and Sharon even started designing a winery, they talked about what they wanted to achieve.
 "We didn't want to just sell wine,” Brian said.
 “We wanted to create a place of community."

 Dog friendliness is another aspect of the winery’s welcoming atmosphere.
 Brian and Sharon share their household with four pleasant pooches, and have included their furry presence into all aspects of the company’s branding.
-“It’s impossible to really have a great time in the country knowing that your very best friend has to stay home, for mere reasons of species” quipped General Manager, Kristin Heydt.
-The winery even has a dog on staff, named Birch.
+From the front door, to the paw prints on the menu, to the pups on the labels, there is no questioning how dog friendly they are at Barrel Oak Winery.
+Why they even has a dog on staff, named Birch.
 The friendly Hungarian Viszla, who ran away to the winery in the way some people run away to the circus, can be found lounging in sunny spots, playing fetch, and greeting customers on all but the hottest days of the year.
 He even has his own “desk” in the winemaker’s office, beneath Sharon Roeder’s workstation.

 In more nuts-and-bolts business terms, "we try to make sure that every weekend there is something happening here at the winery," Brian said, “and even when nothing is going on, on say, a Tuesday in February, it’s key that our customers know and feel how much we appreciate them, and that BOW is a special place”

 "My e-mails (distributed to the winery’s 10K+ email list) say, 'here's the experience; here's what the dream looked like this week, and here’s an invitation to join us.'"

 "People come, and they love the feel of the place.
 They come back and bring their friends, and they all love it.
 So they bring their friends.
 The circle of friends just keeps getting bigger."